angular/angular/aio/content/guide/dependency-injection.md

 {@a injector-config}
 {@a bootstrap}

-## Register a service provider
+## Injectors

-A _service_ is just a class in Angular until you register it with an Angular dependency injector.
+A _service_ like `HeroService` is just a class in Angular until you register it with an Angular dependency injector.

 An Angular injector is responsible for creating service instances and injecting them into classes like the `HeroListComponent`.